 I let out an almost silent, “WHOA!” and fluttered my fins to catch up to the gentle giant as he continued to swim along the warm waters in Ningaloo Reef.

-Swimming with a whale shark has been on our bucket list for ages.
+Swimming with whale sharks has been on our bucket list for ages.
 But it always felt like one of those extremely rare and adventurous activities that you could only experience in some exotic and remote destination, like the Galapagos Islands, Seychelles, or Mozambique.
-We had no idea that swimming with whale sharks was something you can do right here in Australia!
+We had no idea that if we wanted to swim with whale sharks, Australia is a perfectly viable option.

-I was disheartened and let my hesitations set in.
-It wasn’t until the day before that we came across Kings Ningaloo Reef Tours, whose founder George King was the very first person to swim with whale sharks in the Ningaloo region in 1969.
-Their Tripadvisor Certificate of Excellence and 274 excellent reviews, few below 5/5, spoke for themselves.
-So it was decided, we were going to swim with a whale shark.
+Then, we came across Kings Ningaloo Reef Tours, whose founder George King was the very first person to swim with whale sharks, WA, in the Ningaloo region in 1969.

 Our Day with Kings Ningaloo Reef Tours